TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 1. **The lease container:** The lease container acts as a state storage and coordinates processing the change feed across multiple workers.
 The lease container can be stored in the same account as the monitored container or in a separate account.

-1. **The host:** A host is a compute instance (virtual machine, app service, pod, etc.) that uses the change feed processor to listen for changes.
+1. **The host:** A host is a compute instance (virtual machine, app service, pod, and so on) that uses the change feed processor to listen for changes.
 The instance name or unique identifier is referenced as the **instance/host name**.
 Ideally, one instance of change feed processor should be running per instance.

 1. **The delegate:** The delegate is the code that defines what you, the developer, want to do with each batch of changes that the change feed processor reads.
 Each change corresponds to insert/modifications (create, replace, upsert).